nathan-bottomley/eleventy-plugin-podcaster/README.md

+---
-# eleventy-plugin-podcaster 🕚⚡️🎈🐀🎤📲
+title: eleventy-plugin-podcaster
+---

 `eleventy-plugin-podcaster` — or **Podcaster**, as we will call it from now on — is an Eleventy plugin which lets you create a podcast and its accompanying website.

-- **Podcaster** creates the podcast feed that you submit to Apple Podcasts, Spotify or any other podcast directory.
-- **Podcaster** also provides information about your podcast to your Eleventy templates.
-This means that you can describe the podcast and its episodes on your podcast website, creating pages for individual episodes, guests, topics, seasons or anything else at all.
+You provide **Podcaster** with information about your podcast and its episodes, and it creates the podcast feed that you submit to Apple Podcasts, Spotify or any other podcast directory.
+And you can use the information you have provided to create pages for individual episodes, guests, topics, seasons or anything else at all.

 Plenty of services exist that will host your podcast online — [Spotify][], [Acast][], [Podbean][], [Buzzsprout][], [Blubrry][].
 But none of these will allow you to own your podcast's presence on the web, and none of them will give you the freedom to create a site that presents your podcast in a way that reflects its premise, tone and style.

+But Eleventy and **Podcaster** will.

 [Spotify]: https://podcasters.spotify.com
 [Acast]: https://www.acast.com